pyccel.ast.numpyext module#

 init_dtype (PythonType, PyccelFunctionDef, LiteralString, str) – The actual dtype passed to the NumPy function.

-- property init_dtype#
+- property init_dtypeView on GitHub#

 The dtype provided to the function when it was initialised in Python.